 Lourdes Institute of Wholistic Studies is one of the leading reflexology schools in the area.
-We stand behind our reflexology certification curriculum as being one of the most well rounded available.
+We stand behind our reflexology training and reflexology certification curriculum as being one of the most well rounded available.
 We hope this information helps guide your choice to join one of the best reflexology schools in the region.
 If you have any questions, please don’t hesitate to call us or request to speak to an instructor!

 What is Reflexology?

 Though a reflexologist does not diagnose or prescribe, a series of reflexology treatments can help the body with relieving stress and rebalancing health.
 Reflexology Research has shown it to be effective in decreasing inflammation, increasing the immune response, detoxifying the body, and assisting with metabolism.
 Some of the few benefits of reflexology: